 The standard, which uses 1.4 MHz of bandwidth, also has enough throughput to transfer firmware, software and other security updates to IoT devices, including a full-blown Linux operating system – something NB-IoT can’t do.
 Furthermore, Cat-M1 supports full and half-duplexing, meaning companies can lower power consumption and increase their battery life by choosing half duplex.

-Good use cases for Cat-M1 include wearables, such as fitness bands and smartwatches and automated teller machines (ATMs) in addition to asset tracking, health monitors and alarms.
+Good Applications for Cat-M1 include wearables, such as fitness bands and smartwatches and automated teller machines (ATMs) in addition to asset tracking, health monitors and alarms.
 It also has some crossover with NB-IoT and can work with smart meters and industrial monitors.

 What is Cat-1?